Palliative care is care that is aimed at improving the quality of life of someone who is facing a life threatening

 Role of the palliative care team

 Often, palliative care and family support will be provided in the home by a number of people.
 A palliative care team may include community nurses, therapists, and personal support workers.

 By supporting the person in need of palliative care, the palliative care team also supports you, the caregiver, by taking on tasks that you would normally deal with yourself so that you can focus on more important matters at this difficult time.

-Physiotherapy and occupational therapists – These health care professionals can help you determine what additional equipment may be needed in your home.
+Physiotherapists and Occupational Therapists – These health care professionals can help you determine what additional equipment may be needed in your home.

-Family and friends – These people are another potential support group for you and the person in your care.
-While some may be willing to help with hands-on care, others may be available for driving the person in your care to doctor appointments.
+Family and Friends – These people are another potential support group for you and the person in your care.
+While some may be willing to help with hands-on care, others may be available for driving the person in your care to appointments.
 There are other simple tasks like running errands that they may be able to help with.

 Other palliative care tips

 Other things to consider if you are a palliative caregiver providing end-of-life care for a person at home:

 - Re-arranging your living space – This allows the individual the ability to interact with family or other people in the home.
 For example, placing the bed in the living room or dining room will make it easier for friends and family to visit and for the palliative care team to provide care.

 - Having the right equipment –The community nurse will help you get access to a hospital bed, raised toilet seat, walker, or anything else you might need to make the person you’re taking care of more comfortable.

 - The wishes of the person receiving care – For some individuals, dying at home is important.
-While some may wish to be cared for at home until death, others may wish to be admitted to a palliative care unit or residential hospital as their needs increase.
+While some may wish to be cared for at home until death, others may wish to be admitted to a palliative care unit or residential hospital as their care needs increase.
 Talk to the person you’re taking care of to determine his or her wishes about where they want to receive palliative care.